-This general class comprises usable discrete, identifiable, instances of E77 Persistent Item that are documented as single units.
+This general class comprises discrete, identifiable, instances of E77 Persistent Item that are documented as single units, that either consist of matter or depend on being carried by matter and are characterized by relative stability.

-They can be either intellectual products or physical things, and are characterized by relative stability.
-They may for instance either have a solid physical form, an electronic encoding, or they may be logical concept or structure.
+They may be intellectual products or physical things.
+They may for instance have a solid physical form, an electronic encoding, or they may be a logical concept or structure.

-- my photograph collection (E78) - the bottle of milk in my refrigerator (E22) - the plan of the Strassburger Muenster (E29) - the thing on the top of Otto Hahn's desk (E19) - the form of the no-smoking sign (E36) - the cave of Dirou, Mani, Greece (E27)
+my photograph collection (E78)

+• the bottle of milk in my refrigerator (E22)

+• the plan of the Strassburger Muenster (E29)

+• the thing on the top of Otto Hahn's desk (E19)

+• the form of the no-smoking sign (E36)

+• the cave of Dirou, Mani, Greece (E27)